pulumi/examples/azure-py-aks-helm/README.md

     $ cd examples/azure-py-aks-helm
     ```

-2. Create a new stack, which is an isolated deployment target for this example:
+1. Create a new stack, which is an isolated deployment target for this example:

     ```bash
     $ pulumi stack init
     ```

-3. Set the required configuration variables for this program:
+1. Set the required configuration variables for this program:

     ```bash
     $ pulumi config set azure-native:location westus2
     ```

+1. Create a Python virtualenv, activate it, and install dependencies:

+    ```bash
+    $ python3 -m venv venv
+    $ source venv/bin/activate
+    $ pip install -r requirements.txt
+    ```

-4. Deploy everything with the `pulumi up` command.
+1. Deploy everything with the `pulumi up` command.
 This provisions
     all the Azure resources necessary, including an Active Directory
     service principal, AKS cluster, and then deploys the Apache Helm
     Chart, all in a single gesture (takes 5-10 min):